trilemma-dev/SecureXPC/Sources/SecureXPC/SecureXPC.docc/SecureXPC.md

 [`SMJobBless`](https://developer.apple.com/documentation/servicemanagement/1431078-smjobbless) is also provided.

 ## Usage
-The envisioned pattern when using this framework is to define routes in a shared file, create a server in one program (such as a helper tool) and register these routes, then from another program (such as an app) create a client and call these routes.
+The envisioned pattern when using this framework is to define routes in a shared file, retrieve a server in one program (such as a helper tool) and register these routes, then from another program (such as an app) retrieve a client and call these routes.

 #### Routes